rstrahan/aws-lambda-vertica-loader/README.md

 The Vertica loader uses AWS Lambda, which provides a scalable, zero-administration, event-driven compute service.

 The creation of the Vertica loader was inspired by the AWS blog post - [Zero Administration AWS Based Amazon Redshift Loader](https://blogs.aws.amazon.com/bigdata/post/Tx24VJ6XF1JVJAA/A-Zero-Administration-Amazon-Redshift-Database-Loader).
 AWS generously make their code available under the Amazon Software License.
-Our github repo - ["AWS-Lambda-Vertica-Loader"](https://github.com/rstrahan/aws-lambda-vertica-loader) - was initially forked from the AWS repo. *Thank you, AWS!*
+Our github repo - ["AWS-Lambda-Vertica-Loader"](https://github.com/rstrahan/aws-lambda-vertica-loader) - was forked from the AWS repo.
+The code and documentation for this Vertica loader, including some of the text and diagrams used here, is very much a derivitive work. *Thank you, AWS!*

 The straightforward architecture leverages several AWS services: